 Conclusions

 The various CNNs produced have shown good capabilities in classifying the variety of microstructural defects found in additively manufactured nickel-alloys.
 Classification performance increases as the CNN’s architecture becomes more complex, with increased number of layers and filters in the model.
-CNNs produced by Bayesian optimisation have shown the best performance (roughly 92% accuracy) which rivals the accuracy of supervised ML models produced by Aziz et al. [20].
+CNNs produced by Bayesian optimisation have shown the best performance (approximately 92% accuracy) which rivals the accuracy of supervised ML models produced by Aziz et al. [20].
 Despite its success, CNNs have consistently shown poor performance in correctly classifying ‘Pore with Crack’ defects, due to the lack of data for this defect class and the overlapping features it shares with the ‘Pore’ and ‘Crack’ classes.
 Supervised ML models produced by Aziz et al. also show difficulty with correctly classifying these defects, suggesting alternative strategies are needed to accurately predict these defects using automated means.
 The dataset, along with the scripts used to train the CNNs, can be found in a GitHub repository for the readers viewing.

 Acknowledgements